 The Chicago City Council established the Chicago Development Fund (CDF) in July 2005.
 CDF is an Illinois not-for-profit corporation that allocates New Markets Tax Credits to eligible projects to the city.
 The tax credits are being converted into investment capital for development projects located in qualified low-income census tracts.

-CDF is governed by a board of directors chaired by the commissioner of the Department of Housing and Economic Development (HED).
+CDF is governed by a board of directors chaired by the commissioner of the Department of Planning and Development (DPD).
 Other members include the city treasurer, the director of the Office of Management and Budget, the city's chief financial officer, and the chairs of the City Council committees on Finance, Economic and Capital Development, and Budget and Government Operations.
 The board elects its vice-chair, secretary-treasurer and all other officers annually.

 Agendas are posted one week prior to meetings.

 |Advisory Board July 15, 211 Agenda

 Board of Directors October 3, 2011 Agenda

 |Board of Directors June 2010 Agenda